IGME-202/project-3-4-nads987/README.md

 ## User Responsibilities
-Debug lines can be turned off with the space key.
+Debug lines can be turned off with the space key.(in progress)

 ## Above and Beyond <kbd>OPTIONAL</kbd>

 What did you add or do in your program to earn above and beyond **bouns** points?